-Dr. Katherine Finn Davis, UH Manoa Nursing faculty, serves as Associate Director for Evidence-Based Practice at the Hawaii State Center for Nursing (HSCN).
+Dr. Katherine Finn Davis, Nancy Atmospera-Walch School of Nursing faculty, serves as Associate Director for Evidence-Based Practice at the Hawaii State Center for Nursing (HSCN).
 In this role she develops, manages, and advances a unique evidence-based practice (EBP) statewide program involving multiple healthcare systems and schools of nursing.
 This program supports incorporation of evidence-based practices across many users at all levels.
 Programs include EBP workshops for clinicians, healthcare leaders, and educators.
 Through this work, the quality of nursing care and patient outcomes are improved by developing an evidence-based competent workforce.
-Dr. Davis also directs the EBP Champions Committee and Writing Workshops.
+Dr. Davis also directs the Writing Workshop, EBP Educators Workgroup, and EBP Collaborative.

 EBP in UH Manoa Nursing Curricula

-With the guidance of Dr. Davis, the UH Manoa Nursing faculty have included EBP throughout the undergraduate and graduate curricula ensuring that knowledge and skills build logically upon one another and that all students receive complete content.
+With the guidance of Dr. Davis, the Nancy Atmospera-Walch School of Nursing faculty have included EBP throughout the undergraduate and graduate curricula ensuring that knowledge and skills build logically upon one another and that all students receive complete content.

 Clinician EBP Workshop & Internship